pixelmatix/SmartMatrix/README.md

 See Teensy 4 focused Todo list here: https://github.com/pixelmatix/SmartMatrix/issues/124

+## ESP32

+For details on the ESP32 port, see the [Wiki](https://github.com/pixelmatix/SmartMatrix/wiki/ESP32-Wiring)

 ## Changes from SmartMatrix Library 3.x

 - Sketches written for SmartMatrix Library 3.x should work with this branch with few changes as of now.
 - A `MatrixHardware*.h` file must be included to tell the library which hardware you're using.
 The file doesn't have to be inside the library, it can be inside your sketch folder if you want to use custom hardware.

+Todo: Keep this readme very high level, and move the detailed documentation to the [SmartMatrix Wiki](https://github.com/pixelmatix/SmartMatrix/wiki).

 ## Overview (old, based on SmartMatrix Library 3.x)